kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   about the contents of events, nor their delivery
     - If a test depends on events it is recommended to change the test to use an informer pattern and watch specific resource changes instead.
+    - An exception to this is tests that generates synthetic events themselves to verify that the API is capable of being exercised
 - anything that checks optional Condition fields, such as Reason or Message, as these may change over time (however it is reasonable to verify these fields exist or are non-empty)